mikecann/mikecann.co.uk/public/posts/battletabs-and-fractal/post.md

 > Say you have a vast stack of cards saved up and want to give some to helpful members in the community, you can do that with cards!

-We think its all really cool.
-And to kick things off we are running a tournament on [Fractal.is](https://fractal.is)
+We think it an exciting direction for the company and community.
+To kick things off we are running a tournament on [Fractal.is](https://fractal.is).

 # Fractal Tournament

 Our first card is going to be special.
-Its our first one and our first foray in this new direction Rather than simply selling or giving them away we thought it would be more fun if we rewarded top players and community members by giving them preferential access.
+Rather than simply selling or giving them away we thought it would be more fun if we rewarded top players and community members by giving them preferential access.

 So every day that the tournament runs (2 weeks), the top 20 players that participate will earn a silver token: